 - complete a pedagogy test in which you will demonstrate your knowledge of the writing process and your ability to explain concepts related to style, grammar, organization, essay structure, and content development.

 - participate in a tutoring session as a student, bringing in a piece of your own writing.

 Once you have finished the initial steps for hiring, your paid training will begin.
-This process takes a minimum of 10 hours to complete.
+This process takes 10+ hours to complete.
 The following steps must be completed:

 - observe a minimum of three tutoring sessions by experienced writing tutors.

 - discuss best practices with an experienced tutor.

 - complete a three-hour training about working with multilingual learners.

 - participate in a one-hour trial run for a mock tutoring session.